 - Ability to understand and communicate clearly and concisely in English under stressful conditions

 You must upload the following documentation as part of your application.
 Documents from previous/other applications will not be considered.
 Please view/print this checklist of required documents prior to applying.
 Proof of enrolment will not be accepted.

 - High School Diploma or equivalent

-- Minimum Valid Alberta Class 3 Drivers Licence with Air Brake Endorsement (or provincial equivalent) - due at time of hire
+- Minimum valid Alberta Class 3 Drivers' Licence with Air Brake Endorsement (or provincial equivalent) - due at time of hire

 - Current Emergency Medical Responder (EMR), Primary Care Paramedic (PCP or EMT or EMT-A), or Advanced Care Paramedic (ACP or EMT-P) certification